-- Review the Footwear Appointment Sign-Up form. - o Confirm that the participant does not have diabetes and, if not a CHAMP participant, has not had an unexplained fall in past year. - o Identify any medical or physical issues to be considered for shoe selection. - Take into consideration any shoe inserts, AFOs, or assistive device(s) used by the participant. - Pull all participant information and footwear evaluation forms. - Review the informed consent and release of liability waiver with the participant. - Complete Footwear Evaluation Form (see Forms section of this manual).

-- Inspect participant's feet and note any concerns related to skin integrity. - Palpate participant's feet and note any sensitive or painful areas. - Determine the best type, style and shoe for the participant. - Obtain appropriate shoes (3-4 pairs if available) for participant to try. - o Fit each pair of shoes and make notes on each. - o Assess all areas from the footwear training course for appropriate and secure fit. - Select the pair of shoes which has the best FIT, according to the guidelines provided in the footwear distribution training course, and the best FEEL according to participant report. - With the participant wearing the selected shoes, assess his/her static and dynamic balance. - Once it has been determined that the participant is safe to ambulate in the shoes, ask him/her to walk continuously for several (approximately 10) minutes.
-Provide guarding if necessary. - After several minutes, ask participant to remove the shoes and inspect skin for redness or irritation. - Document the participant's report of comfort, stability and ease of mobility at that time.
+- Review the Footwear Appointment Sign-Up form. - Confirm that the participant does not have diabetes and, if not a CHAMP participant, has not had an unexplained fall in past year. - o Identify any medical or physical issues to be considered for shoe selection. - o Take into consideration any shoe inserts, AFOs, or assistive device(s) used by the participant. - Pull all participant information and footwear evaluation forms. - Review the informed consent and release of liability waiver with the participant. - Complete Footwear Evaluation Form (see Forms section of this manual). - Inspect participant's feet and note any concerns related to skin integrity. - Palpate participant's feet and note any sensitive or painful areas. - Determine the best type and style of shoe for the participant. - Obtain appropriate shoes (3-4 pairs if available) for participant to try. - o If needed, refer to the footwear inventory sheet to determine shoe availability and location. - o Fit each pair of shoes and make notes on each. - Assess all areas from the footwear training course for appropriate and secure fit. - Select the pair of shoes which has the best FIT, according to the guidelines provided in the footwear distribution training course, and the best FEEL according to participant report. - With the participant wearing the selected shoes, assess his/her static and dynamic balance. - Once it has been determined that the participant is safe to ambulate in the shoes, ask him/her to walk continuously for 10 minutes.
+Provide guarding if necessary. - After 10 minutes, ask participant to remove the shoes and inspect skin for redness or irritation. - Document the participant's report of comfort, stability and ease of mobility.

-5.2 Follow-Up Secondary to Onset of Pain or Discomfort
+5.4 Follow-Up Secondary to Onset of Pain or Discomfort

 - The participant must schedule a return appointment as available. - The physical therapist should assess and determine whether the new pain or discomfort is caused by the shoe or is from another source. - The physical therapist should determine whether it is safe and reasonable for the participant to continue using the shoes or whether the shoes can be recycled. - If the shoes can no longer be used by this participant but can be recycled, then participant can be re-fitted for another pair of shoes.
-If the shoes cannot be recycled for use by another participant then participant is not eligible for a second pair of shoes.
+If the shoes cannot be recycled for use by another participant then participant is not eligible for a second pair of shoes. - If the participant has received a diabetes diagnosis, the participant should return the shoes and should be given information and resources regarding obtaining appropriate diabetic footwear.